 “The extremes of age, the young and the elderly, are most at risk for heat-related illnesses,” says Samuel J. Prater, M.D., Medical Director of Emergency Services for Memorial Hermann-TMC and an assistant professor of Emergency Medicine at McGovern Medical School at UTHealth.
 “The key is prevention – staying hydrated and having access to shade and air conditioning – is critical to safety and health in warmer climates.”

-Dr. Prater shares his recommendations and advice in the Q&A below for summer safety tips related to sun exposure and heat-related illnesses:
+Dr. Prater shares his recommendations and advice in the Q&A below for summer safety tips related to heat-related illnesses:

 What steps should families take to ensure kids stay healthy and safe in hotter temperatures?